MerlinePricillaPeter/LUNG-CANCER-PREDICTION/README.md

 Prerequisites
  1. Python 3.7 or higher
  2. Imbalanced Learn
  3. Required Python libraries as listed
+# FEATURES FROM THE DATASET THAT WAS USED:
+1.Gender
+2.Age
+3.Smoking
+4.Yellow Fingers
+5.Anxiety
+6.Peer Pressure
+7.Chronic Disease
+8.Fatigue
+9.Allergy
+10.Wheezing
+11.Alcohol Consuming
+12.Coughing
+13.Shortness of Breath
+14.Swallowing Difficulty
+15.Chest Pain
+16.Lung Cancer (Target Variable)

 # KEY OBJECTIVES OF THE PROJECT:
  1.Data Preprocessing: The project entails cleaning and preprocessing a dataset, which includes class imbalances, scaling numerical characteristics, managing missing values, and encoding categorical variables.